-Adjustments to the estimated cost portion of the cost-of-attendance are made on a case by case basis when special circumstances are documented and submitted for consideration by the Financial Aid Office.
-In general, cost-of-attendance adjustments can be made for reasonable child care expenses, uninsured and non-elective medical expenses, student insurance premiums, and a one-time computer purchase.
+Adjustments to the estimated cost portion of the cost-of-attendance are made on a case-by-case basis when special circumstances are documented and submitted for consideration by the Financial Aid Office.
+In general, cost-of-attendance adjustments can be made for reasonable childcare expenses, uninsured and non-elective medical expenses, student insurance premiums, and a one-time computer purchase.
 Adjustments are specific to the semester in which they occur.
-Request forms for adjustments are available on the Financial Aid Office's Forms and Additional Resources web page and must be submitted with detailed documentation.
+Request forms for adjustments are available on the Financial Aid Office's Forms and Additional Resources web page (Cost of Attendance Budget Adjustments web) and must be submitted with detailed documentation.
 Adjustments to the cost-of-attendance cannot be made for consumer debt, lifestyle choices, moving expenses or other expenses which are not specific to the academic program.